amandawills/CS426-iphone-sms-forensics/README.md

 │   └── query_results.png
 └── notes/
     └── project_notes.md

-Disclaimer
+## Disclaimer
 This project uses a public forensic training dataset intended for educational and research purposes.
 Do not use private device data without proper authorization.

-Author
+## Author
-Created as part of a digital forensics course project on iPhone SMS artifact analysis.
+Amanda Wills, Created as part of a digital forensics course project on iPhone SMS artifact analysis.